Sexual Communication & Consent

 • I really like you, but I don’t want to do that right now.

-If you ever feel unsafe and/or are forced into any sexual activity, please contact:
+If you ever feel unsafe and/or are forced into any sexual activity:

 For immediate support and reporting, contact SF State police